Length of Programs

 - Detailed description of the appeal

-- A copy of any documents relating to the complaint, including previous decisions and supporting documents
+- Copies of all documents relating to the complaint, including previous decisions and supporting documents

 - Specific reason for the appeal